Nutrition for myopia

 Among the main vegetable food we can distinguish celery, asparagus, borage, figs, potatoes, eggplant, etc.

-More information about myopia and its natural treatment in the listing above.
+More information about myopia and its natural treatment.